-The planning and development process - which underpins the delivery of new housing - can be long, complex and costly, and requires a number of hurdles to be overcome.
-Previous analysis estimates that, for large sites (500 units or more), the average time prior to the submission of the first planning application is 3.9 years, while the average planning approval period until the first housing delivery is circa 5.3-6.9 years 14.
+13 Richborough Estates and Lichfields - The Role of Land Promoters in Housing Delivery (2017) The planning and development process - which underpins the delivery of new housing - can be long, complex and costly, and requires a number of hurdles to be overcome.
+Previous analysis estimates that, for large sites (500 units or more), the average time prior to the submission of the first planning application is 3.9 years, while the average planning approval period until the first housing delivery is circa 5.3-6.9 years14.
 It is this complexity and the associated timescales which explains much of the 'lag' between land being identified for potential development, securing a planning permission and delivering completions.